Maybe Accepting Guests

 Linguistics, teaching, travel and Heavy fucking Metal are my life.
 This is what I live and die for.

-I have Asperger's Syndrome and significantly more sensitive hearing than normal people.
+I have Asperger's Syndrome (I'm what's classified as "High-Functioning Autistic") and significantly more sensitive hearing than normal people.
 Interpret that however you wish.

 I sold my television in 2001, and at the time that I sold it, I hadn't turned it on in about 5 or 6 years or so.
 However, I have not yet sold my soul for Rock 'n' Roll.
 Not yet...